The Island of Doctor Moreau H.G. Wells

 The Numbered edition of 350 copies is a quarter cloth binding with Japanese cloth boards.
 The cover is foil stamped in gold and endsheets are custom designed for this edition.
 The edition is printed letterpress on Mohawk Via, and is housed in a cloth covered slipcase.
 It is signed by Megan Shepherd, Adam Roberts & Benz and Chang.

-The Lettered edition is limited to 26 copies and is a full goatskin binding with a letterrpress printed spine label.
+The Lettered edition is limited to 26 copies and is a full goatskin binding with a letterpress printed spine label.
 The cover features a letterpress printed, die cut map of Noble’s Isle.
 Endsheets are hand marbled and the edition is printed letterpress on Mohawk Via.
-The clamshell enclosure is covered in Japanese cloth with marbled paper floors and a leather spine.
+The clamshell enclosure is covered in Japanese cloth with marbled paper floors.
 The edition is signed by Megan Shepherd, Adam Roberts & Benz and Chang.